 Car seat laws in South Dakota are no different than any other state.
 Seat belts are required for the driver and all passengers age 18 and older in the front seat.
 Violation of this is a secondary offense, meaning that the officer cannot stop you strictly for not wearing a seat belt.

-Any child younger than four years old must be in a rear-facing seat; children between five to seventeen years old must be in an adult belt.
+Child safety seat laws in South Dakota apply to any child younger than four years old must be in a rear-facing seat; children between five to seventeen years old must be in an adult belt.